melezhik/SparrowCI/docs/selfhosted.md

 You need to install docker on the same machine where Sparky and SparrowCI are installed.

-* Install and initialize Sparky
+* Install Sparky and initialize Sparky database

 Follow [sparky#installation](https://github.com/melezhik/sparky#installation) document.